metisos/metisos_agentV1/README.md

 Metis Agent is a powerful, modular framework for building AI agents with minimal boilerplate code.
 It provides:

 - **Modular Architecture**: Clean separation of concerns with specialized components
-- **Multiple LLM Providers**: Seamless integration with OpenAI, Groq, Anthropic, and HuggingFace
+- **Multiple LLM Providers**: Seamless integration with Groq, Anthropic, HuggingFace, and OpenAI
 - **Advanced Memory Systems**: Both simple and adaptive memory options
 - **Specialized Tools**: Ready-to-use tools for common tasks
 - **Task Planning and Execution**: Break down complex tasks into manageable subtasks